solena8/guess_the_number_game/README.md

-# F=Guess the Number Game
+# Guess the Number Game

-A simple web-based game where players guess a number between 1 and 50.
+A school project, a simple web-based game where players guess a number between 1 and 50.
 The game provides hints and keeps track of the number of attempts.

 ## Features